Certified Athletic Therapist, Registered Massage Therapist, Osteopathic Manual Practitioner (currently studying)

 Chris is a member of the Canadian Athletic Therapist Association, Ontario Athletic Therapist Association, the College of Massage Therapy of Ontario, and the Ontario Association of Osteopaths.
 In the past, Chris has been a member of the National Strength and Conditioning Association, and the National Coaching Certification Program (level 3 in boxing) and numerous personal training certification associations.

 Chris’s training includes strategies for: acute sports injury management, rehabilitation, regenerative and restorative care, injury prevention, strength and conditioning, and athletic development.
 His clinical training includes the use of therapeutic modalities such as ultra-sound, TENS, IFC, neuromuscular stimulation, low level laser, cryo-therapy, thermal therapy, athletic taping and bracing, and kinesio-taping.
 These modalities may be used in combination with other forms of therapy to optimize healing and recovery, depending of the condition.

 Chris is currently in private practice in downtown Toronto, utilizing his unique blend of manual and exercise therapy, principled by osteopathic and sports medicine philosophies.
 His focus is on resolving injuries, improving function, and enhancing performance while attempting to foster an environment that allows life long progression no matter what your chosen hobby, leisure activity, or sport.

-In 2016, Chris completed his 12th season as the Head Athletic Therapist for the Toronto Nomads Men’s Rugby Club. www.TorontoNomads.com
+In 2016, Chris completed his 12th and final season as the Head Athletic Therapist for the Toronto Nomads Men’s Rugby Club. www.TorontoNomads.com